 Galle Fort is a must see.
 Expect cobbled, fortified streets that have seen over 400 years of history, from Arab merchants to adventurous Portuguese and the industrious Dutch.
 Colonial homes are contained in an impressive rampart surrounding.
 Whilst in Galle you are a stone’s throw away from the largest mammal on earth.

-One of the best places in Sri Lanka to see blue whale between December and April is off the south coast.
+One of the best places in Sri Lanka to see the blue whale between December and April is off the south coast.
 During a stay in Galle, travel an hour along the coastline to Mirissa Harbour to board a private catamaran.

 Kaneliya Rainforest Reserve